Codestronomer/astro-blog/src/pages/posts/post-2.md

 pubDate: 2024-02-15
 tags: ["astro", "blogging", "learning in public", "ISO week", "Javascript"]
 ---

-# Understanding ISO Weeks and the First Thursday Rule

 ## 📌 What is an ISO Week?
 An **ISO week** follows the **ISO 8601** standard, where: